Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Findings

 During and after the interviews, some participants went on their website (where the dataset was pulled from) to remove some images they felt conveyed an outdated version of their style.
 Others refused to hear what other participants thought of the output of their model, not wanting to be aware of others' perceptions.

 Crucially, we found that the perception of the model's success was aligned with the participant’s proximity to the style evaluated, i.e., how familiar they were to it.
-While, as we have shown, none of the participants felt that the model was really successful in copying their own style, they were also more likely to find other participants’ output more successful: \begin{quote} \textit{ [P1 about P3]: “This looks like yeah, it's... they got him” } \end{quote}
+While, as we have shown, none of the participants felt that the model was really successful in copying their own style, they were also more likely to find other participants’ output to look like their work: \begin{quote} \textit{ [P1 about P3]: “This looks like yeah, it's... they got him.” } \end{quote}

 \begin{quote} \textit{ [P1 about P2]: “Well, these are so scary.
 I think color wise they nailed her.” } \end{quote}

 \begin{quote} \textit{ [P3 about P4]: “I mean, like, it's not a good composition it's not communicating anything.
 But these characters could live in [P4]’s world.” } \end{quote}